• Menu

 Yoga is a path to self-realization.
 It is the cessation of the fluctuations of the mind, as Patanjali would say, or the union of observer, observed, and observing.
 It is a reorientation of identity, from being immersed in the mind and body, to knowing oneself as consciousness.
 Of course, then, there isn’t a sense of self remaining to know…

 Yoga arose thousands of years ago in it’s first forms, which were mostly transcendental and meditative.
 It was about accessing states of pure consciousness and bliss – samadhi – beyond this material life.
 There was very little asana practice – or Hatha Yoga as it’s called.
 That actually came out of Tantra in around 11th Century or so.
+(In the same way that the term Kundalinī first came out of the Tantrik texts, around 7th Century or so.)

 Which is where it gets somewhat confusing.
 See, Tantra is an approach TO Yoga.
 It is a collection of View Teachings (ways to perceive the world), practices and texts that ultimately head to the same place as Yoga – self-realization.
 Only there is no transcending this earthly embodied experience, but rather an embracing of the material, mundane world.
 It is all seen as part of the play of the Universe, in which we’re invited to join in.